Cool Old Games

 Atlantic City Blackjack, also known simply as ACB, is a casino-based table-comparing game popularized by one of America’s premier gambling towns.

-Obviously beaten in popularity by Las Vegas in Nevada, Atlantic City in New Jersey is still one of the most famous casino towns in the United States.
+Beaten in popularity by Las Vegas in Nevada, Atlantic City in New Jersey is still one of the most famous casino towns in the United States.

 How to Play Atlantic City Blackjack?

 Atlantic City Blackjack is played, using six-to-eight copies of the Standard Anglo-American 52-card deck.
-These decks are combined together into a large single deck, known as the “Shoe.”
+These decks are combined into a large single deck, known as the “Shoe.”
 This Shoe is then used continuously to deal without shuffling, until it is completely depleted.
 Once depleted, the deck is reshuffled.

-Atlantic City Blackjack, borrows most of the mechanics and procedures from the original game.
+It borrows most of the mechanics and procedures from the original game.
 As such, the general rules of Blackjack will not be explained in depth here.

 Procedures